mampianina-andrianaivo/chess_update/README.md

 # chess_update
-So, i updated the Chess.. with low and high fields
+So, i updated the Chess.. with low and high fields.
+Sorry if you find some buugggs... and french words...